Listeriosis in Goats: Dangers of Feeding Moldy Hay

 Know what to feed goats.
 Do not feed goats silage unless you are very familiar with handling and storing it.
 Avoid wet, moldy hay and grain.
 Moist feeds formulated with molasses have a high incidence of mold, especially in hot weather.
 Do not feed grass clippings.
 Do not allow animals to graze boggy areas or close to the ground where the soil has a high pH.
 Do not feed rough, coarse feed that has a tendency to injure the mouth and predispose an animal to infection.

 Protect the rumen balance of your goats.
-Stressors such as weaning, parasites, sudden weather changes, confinement, changes in herd structure, and abrupt changes in feed can alter the pH of the rumen, making it less acidic and giving the listeria bacteria an opportunity to grow.
+Stressors such as weaning, parasites, sudden weather changes, confinement, changes in herd structure, and abrupt changes in feed can alter the pH of the rumen, making it less acidic and giving the listeria in goats an opportunity to grow.
 Polio is also triggered by changes in the rumen.
 Too much grain decreases the pH and leads to decreased thiamine production.

 Isolate animals showing symptoms and use sterile precaution when treating.
 If a doe is shedding listeriosis, raise kids on a milk replacer or milk from a clean doe.
 In the event of death, submit the animal or aborted tissue to a lab for necropsy.
 A postmortem is the only way to determine the true cause of death so if other animals in the herd are affected, the proper treatment can be administered.
 If a postmortem cannot be done, dispose of the carcass by burning.